lsst-sqre/phalanx/docs/developers/get-application-logs.rst

 Here is what that selection will look like:

 .. image:: logs-menu-selection.png
+   :alt: Screenshot showing where Logs appears in the deployment menu.

 This will bring up Argo CD's built-in log viewer.